Law Offices of Osas Iyamu, LLC.

 • The program’s track record in assisting students in obtaining a regular high school diploma or its recognized equivalent, in passing a GED or other state-authorized exam, or in placing students in post-secondary education, job training, or employment; and

-• Other indicators of the program’s overall quality.
+• Moreover, USCIS will also consider other indicators of the program’s overall quality.

 Applicants seeking to show that they are “currently in school” through enrollment in such non Federal or state funded programs, must show the program’s demonstrated effectiveness based on USCIS standard.